Analysis | How wrong the Biden administration was about Afghanistan

 The capacity of the Afghan military

-While casting doubt on the inevitability and imminence of the Taliban’s takeover, top Biden administration officials and even Biden himself repeatedly argued that the Afghan military that the United States had propped up over the last 20 years had the capability to defend the country.
+While casting doubt on the inevitability and imminence of the Taliban’s takeover, top Biden administration officials and even Biden himself repeatedly argued that the Afghan military the United States had propped up over the past 20 years had the capability to defend the country.

 Asked July 8 whether a Taliban takeover was inevitable, Biden responded that it wasn’t.